NovelToon NovelToon

 Leo kept his head down, trying to shut out their voices.
 The threads connecting the students pulsed with an unsettling urgency, as if counting down to something he couldn't quite grasp.
 Each step through the corridors felt like wading through invisible spiderwebs, the threads clinging and pulling at him with growing insistence.
 They seemed thicker today, more numerous, as if whatever was happening was accelerating.

-His locker wouldn't open at first.
-The combination that had worked for three years suddenly felt wrong, the numbers sliding away from his memory like water.
+His locker in the science building wouldn't open at first.
+The combination that had worked for three semesters suddenly felt wrong, the numbers sliding away from his memory like water.
 When he finally got it open, a note fell out – a page torn from Jessica's notebook, covered in her distinctive galaxy doodles.
-But between the stars and planets, she'd written something in frantic, jagged letters: *They're in the walls.
+But between the stars and planets, she'd written something in frantic, jagged letters: They're in the walls.
 They're in our heads.
-Don't let them complete the pattern.*
+Don't let them complete the pattern.

-AP Physics was an exercise in controlled panic.
+Advanced Quantum Theory was an exercise in controlled panic.
 Jessica's empty desk sat like an accusation, the threads around it twisted into grotesque knots that seemed to whisper her name.
-Mr. Peterson's lecture on Kirchhoff's Laws drifted through the air, words losing meaning before they reached Leo's ears.
-How could anyone care about electrical current when reality itself was unraveling?
+Dr. Larson's lecture on eigenstate collapse drifted through the air, words losing meaning before they reached Leo's ears.
+How could anyone care about wave functions when reality itself was unraveling?

 "Mr. Valdez!"

 The sharp call jolted him from his thoughts.
-Peterson stood at the front of the room, his expression a mixture of concern and irritation.
+Dr. Larson stood at the front of the lecture hall, her expression a mixture of concern and irritation.
 But there was something else there too – a flicker of recognition, maybe even fear, when their eyes met.

-"Since you find the back wall so fascinating, perhaps you'd care to explain Kirchhoff's Current Law to the class?"
+"Since you find the back wall so fascinating, perhaps you'd care to explain quantum entanglement to the class?"

 "And why is that important?"
-Peterson pressed, his eyes never leaving Leo's face.
+Larson pressed, her eyes never leaving Leo's face.

-Because everything has to balance, Leo thought.
-Like the pattern forming across town.
+Because everything is connected, Leo thought.
+Like the pattern forming across campus.
 Like the threads that were pulling them all toward something terrible.

-Peterson's expression flickered again.
-"Indeed," he said softly.
-"Everything transforms, doesn't it?"
+Larson's expression flickered again.
+"Indeed," she said softly.
+"Everything is entangled, isn't it?"

-Mike found him at lunch, sliding into the seat across from him with a grace that belied his concern.
-The cafeteria lights above their table buzzed erratically, casting strange shadows across his friend's face.
+Javi found him at lunch, sliding into the seat across from him with a grace that belied his concern.
+The cafeteria lights above their table buzzed erratically, casting strange shadows across his roommate's face.
 "You look like death warmed over," he observed, his usual humor tempered by worry.

 Leo stared at his untouched food.
 The cafeteria buzzed around them, a cocoon of noise that offered temporary shelter from the threads' persistent hum.
 But even here, he could see them – countless glowing strands connecting students to each other, to the building, to something vast and hungry that lurked just beyond his understanding.